lrutten/tantrix/README.md

 # Tantrix Solver

-This C++ program attempts to solve de Tantrix puzzle with 10 tiles.
+This C++ program attempts to solve the Tantrix puzzle with 10 tiles.